-\$14.6 Enhancement Initiative In support of the Secretary of Defense's efficiency initiative, the Air Force's FY 2012 budget focuses on streamlining business operations and enhancing operational efficiencies.
-The Air Force took action throughout the budget to achieve efficiencies, allowing dollars to shift from "tail" to "tooth".
-These efficiencies allow the Air Force to enhance investments in vital modernization efforts, force structure, and mission accounts.
-The result is a balance across our Service Core Functions while maximizing support for the joint fight within fiscal constraints.
-The following paragraphs provide additional detail of how enhancements affect this Subactivity Group.
-1) Basic Military Training and Technical School Food Services (\$ 14,564) Increase funding for Basic Military Training and Technical Training food service at Lackland Air Force Base and other Air Training and Education bases.
-Air Force Education and Training Command determined current Food Service operation funding was inadequate for existing student population (45 percent of requirement).
+Enhancement Initiative In support of the Secretary of Defense's efficiency initiative, the Air Force's FY 2012 budget focuses on streamlining business operations and enhancing operational efficiencies.
+The Air Force took action throughout the budget to achieve efficiencies, all dollars to shift from "tail" to "tooth".
+These efficiencies allow the Air Force to enhance investments in vital modernization efforts structure, and mission accounts.
+The result is a balance across our Service Core Functions while maximizing support for the ju- within fiscal constraints.
+The following paragraphs provide additional detail of how enhancements affect this Subactivity Group s, force bint fight Basic Military Training and Technical School Food Services (\$ 14,564) Increase funding for Basic Military Training and Technical Training food service at Lackland Air Force Base and other Air Train Education bases.
+Air Force Education and Training Command determined current Food Service operation funding was inadec existing student population (45 percent of requirement).
 This increased funding will now allow for full year operation.
-2) Civilian Pay (\$ 121) The FY 2010 National Defense Appropriation Act required the Department of Defense to stand up offices for military families with special needs children.
-To achieve this initiative, the Exceptional Family Member Program (EFMP) was created and provides two civilian full-time equivalent case workers to serve exceptional family members and provide respite child care.
-Families will receive advocacy assistance in finding support groups, non-medical assistance, referrals to schools and access to respite care providers for family members who have physical, developmental, emotional or intellectual impairments and disabilities. \$11.7 Base Operating Support for Medical Education Training Campus at Joint Base San Antonio Air Force will share the cost of increased Base Operating Support for the new Medical Training Campus located on Joint Base San Antonio (Fort Sam Houston).
-All three services will utilize this Campus to train its personnel in basic medical education and share in the support costs.
-Support Joint Base San Antonio Modular Exportable Training Capability (METC) \$9.5 Air Force will share the cost of increased sustainment for the new Medical Training Campus located on Joint Base San Antonio (Fort Sam Houston).
-All three services will utilize this Campus to train its personnel in basic medical education.
-Utilities Funding \$5.1 The Air Force is increasing utilities funding from the current budget rate of 85 percent to 90 percent.
-This will more accurately align funding with prior year execution.
-This funding level also reflects current energy savings initiatives.

-Establish and Maintain "AF.edu" Domain
+2) Civilian Pay (\$ 121) The FY 2010 National Defense Appropriation Act required the Department of Defense to stand up offices for military families w special needs children.
+To achieve this initiative, the Exceptional Family Member Program (EFMP) was created and provides civilian full-time equivalent case workers to serve exceptional family members and provide respite child care.
+Families will rece advocacy assistance in finding support groups, non-medical assistance, referrals to schools and access to respite care provide family members who have physical, developmental, emotional or intellectual impairments and disabilities. two eive Base Operating Support for Medical Education Training Campus at Joint Base San Antonio Air Force will share the cost of increased Base Operating Support for the new Medical Training Campus located on Joint Base Antonio (Fort Sam Houston).
+All three services will utilize this Campus to train its personnel in basic medical education and sh the support costs.
+Support Joint Base San Antonio Modular Exportable Training Capability (METC) Air Force will share the cost of increased sustainment for the new Medical Training Campus located on Joint Base San Antonic Sam Houston).
+All three services will utilize this Campus to train its personnel in basic medical education. \$9.5 o (Fort Utilities Funding The Air Force is increasing utilities funding from the current budget rate of 85 percent to 90 percent.
+This will more accurately funding with prior year execution.
+This funding level also reflects current energy savings initiatives. \$5.1 align Establish and Maintain "AF.edu" Domain \$3.8 Exhibit DRA 8 Training and Educ